 Some come into effect on 1 May 2019 and others from 1 November 2019.
 In October 2018 the Association wrote to all tenants informing them of the changes ahead

-- Significant changes will be introduced to the rules which govern the following situations
+From 1 November 2019, significant changes will be introduced to the rules which govern the following situations:

 - adding someone to your tenancy (joint tenant)